Persuasion Coach News

 People get addicted to 24 hour news.
 I gave up on using the gym in my apartment complex because, if someone gets in there before me, chances are they will tune the TV to a 24-hour news channel.
 They are so addicted that it’s not enough to watch 24 hour news on their own televisions at home.
 They have to watch while working out.

-This instinct evolved when bad news meant that the sabertooth cat was creeping up behind your friend or that a rival tribe was marching toward your settlement, shouting and brandishing their clubs.
+This instinct evolved when bad news meant that the sabertooth cat was creeping up behind your friend or that a rival tribe was advancing on your settlement, shouting and brandishing their clubs.
 In our times, this instinct often works against us.

 TV engages our senses in many ways—sight, sound and movement.
 Color images, as opposed to black and white.
 The more our senses are engaged, the more the news affects our emotions and even physical reactions.